mecid/mecid.github.io/_posts/2019-08-14-building-barchart-with-shape-api-in-swiftui.md

 layout: post
 ---

-This week I want to show you how to use Shape API in SwiftUI.
-We will take a look at ready to use shapes like Circle, Capsule, Rectangle, etc. We will learn how to draw super custom shapes by using Path struct and GeometryReader.
-In the end, we will build BarChart implementation ultimately in SwiftUI.
+This week I want to show you how to use *Shape* API in *SwiftUI*.
+We will take a look at ready to use shapes like *Circle, Capsule, Rectangle*, etc. We will learn how to draw super custom shapes by using *Path* struct and *GeometryReader*.
+In the end, we will build *BarChart* implementation ultimately in *SwiftUI*.

 #### Shape protocol
-SwiftUI provides Shape protocol which has a single requirement path function.
+*SwiftUI* provides *Shape* protocol which has a single requirement path function.
 We use path function to describe our shape inside a provided rectangle.
 Let's try to use it to draw a progress ring.

 ```swift
 struct ProgressShape: Shape {